 Be sure to label your container with the date that you stored it so that you can keep track of when it needs to be fed.

 Since water weighs more than flour, feed it twice as much flour as water.
-Here’s my simple formula: ¼ cup starter, ¼ cup warm filtered water, and ½ cup of unbleached all-purpose flour.
+Here’s my simple formula: ¼ cup of starter, ¼ cup of warm filtered water, and ½ cup of unbleached all-purpose flour.

 Stir well and then let it sit at room temperature for a few hours before returning it to the fridge.
+The starter can live for several weeks in the back of your fridge until you are ready to wake it up by feeding it.

 Keeping a Discard Jar